 Upon successful completion of this course, students will be able to:

-- Recognize the various methods currently used to collect and disseminate crime data.
+- Examine the various methods currently used to collect and disseminate crime data.

-- Recognize the role of criminological research in theory development and display an understanding of various types of research designs.
+- Describe the role of criminological research in theory development and display an understanding of various types of research designs.

 - Identify the fundamental assumptions made by biological theories of crime causation.

-- Identify the major principles of psychological perspectives as they relate to criminal behavior.
+- Distinguish the major principles of psychological perspectives as they relate to criminal behavior.